SEC Charges Amazon Finance Manager and Family With Insider Trading

-The Securities and Exchange Commission charged a former finance manager at Amazon.com, Inc. and two family members with insider trading in advance of Amazon earnings announcements between January 2016 and July 2018.
+The Securities and Exchange Commission today charged a former finance manager at Amazon.com Inc. and two family members with insider trading in advance of Amazon earnings announcements between January 2016 and July 2018.

-The SEC's complaint, filed in the U.S. District Court for the Western District of Washington, charges Laksha Bohra, Viky Bohra, and Gotham Bohra with violating Section 10(b) of the Securities Exchange Act of 1934 and Rule 10b-5 thereunder.
+The SEC's complaint, filed in federal court in Seattle, charges all three Bohras with violating antifraud provisions of the federal securities laws.
 All three Bohras have consented to the entry of final judgments permanently enjoining them from further violations of the charged provisions, and ordering them to pay total disgorgement of $1,428,094, total prejudgment interest of $118,406, and total penalties of $1,106,399.

 The SEC's investigation was conducted by Sallie Kim, with assistance from Marc Katz and Andrew Hefty, under the supervision of Monique C. Winkler of the San Francisco Regional Office.
 Darren Boerner of the Market Abuse Unit also assisted the investigation.
 The SEC appreciates the assistance of the U.S. Attorney's Office for the Western District of Washington and the Federal Bureau of Investigation.